Why do some PYM staff indicate their used pronouns in their email signatures?

 We encourage you to explore the resources collected in this section of the PYM Website to learn more about how to get support and/or serve as an ally for the LGBTQ community.

-If there are words or phrases in this statement that you didn’t understand, see this glossary here.
+If there are words or phrases in this statement that you didn’t understand, see the glossary here.